Lapin0t/phd-manuscript/main/05_soundness.typ

 first we show that $kw.fun th c th gamma |-> ogs.evalo th c[gamma]$ is a fixed point of the composition equation and second we show that the composition equation is eventually guarded, hence has unique fixed points.
-At this point however, it $ogs.evalo$ being a fixed point of composition does not make much sense, since the composition equation operates on pairs of OGS strategies while
+At this point however, $ogs.evalo$ being a fixed point of composition does not make much sense, since the composition equation operates on pairs of OGS strategies while
 $ogs.evalo$ takes a configuration and an assignment.
 To fix this issue we will make two patches, respectively bringing composition and $ogs.evalo$ to a common meeting point: machine strategy states.

-First, we will define a second composition equation, operating not on _opaque_ OGS strategies, but specifically on pairs of active and passive states of the machine strategy.
+First, we will define a second composition equation, called machine composition, operating not on _opaque_ OGS strategies, but specifically on pairs of active and passive states of the machine strategy.
 The definition will be essentially the same, but instead of peeling off layers of a coinductive tree to obtain the next moves, we will call the $strat.play$ and $strat.coplay$ functions of a big-step system.